Forensic Accounting, Management Control and Governance Research

-Explore our work in this area of expertise, one of 4 across our Accounting research
+Explore our work in this area as part of our Accounting research

 Fraud and financial crime is a growing problem with the potential to cause great financial, personal and professional pain.
 Modern organisations need to understand how such crime affects their business and employees – and what is required to stop it.